Quickstart: Create and run a load test with Azure Load Testing

 After you complete this quickstart, you'll have a resource and load test that you can use for other tutorials.

 - An Azure account with an active subscription.
 Create an account for free.

-- Azure RBAC role with permission to create and manage resources in the subscription, such as Contributor or Owner
+- An Azure account with permission to create and manage resources in the subscription, such as the Contributor or Owner role.

 Create an Azure Load Testing resource

-First, you'll create the top-level resource for Azure Load Testing.
+First, you create the top-level resource for Azure Load Testing.
 It provides a centralized place to view and manage test plans, test results, and related artifacts.